United Front: System Safety Plan Course

 To start with, we suggest some scrap paper, and for your plans to be most useful, use pencil especially if y’all are bugged by crossing out or have limited space — this way it’s neat and easy to update later.

 This document is best worked on while y’all are in a really good place, and or as good as it gets right now.
-Take your time and try to have fun with it.
-It can seem overwhelming so it’s a good thing it’s broken down into a series of exercises.
-Y’all can read through them all at once, but take your time doing them, or jot a couple ideas for each section and come back to them all again later or as new things come to your attention and y’all want to add them to your plan.
+We suggest y’all jot a couple ideas for each section and come back to them all again later or as new things come to your attention and y’all want to add them to your plan.
+In fact, you don’t need to go through the course to get started; the prompts on the sheets can be a great place to get started, do a quick run through the booklet, jot a few things that come to mind — then move on to the rest of the course to add to each section.

 Another good idea is to work on a habit of reviewing, tweaking, and updating your plan on a regular basis so that it’s kept up-to-date.
-We’re using a looseleaf binder because we have pretty long lists to add to ours.
+We’re using a looseleaf binder because we have pretty long lists to add to ours [2023 update: we went the other way around and made a much simpler version that’s easier to work with].
 Yours might be very simple.
 And that’s all perfect.
 It’s yours, all that matters is that it helps y’all.

 Y’all can also have a full “master” system safety plan and keep a satellite “mini” version that’s more easily portable, such as a cheat sheet that’s folded up into your wallet, or a small notebook you keep in a bag or purse.
 The abbreviated plan can be a good starting point and can include other relevant information y’all might need if things get bad like a list of your medications.